Registration in the Register of Non-Profit Organizations

 - non-financial (idealistic) associations

-- limited companies which distribute funds to non-profit activity
+- limited companies that only distribute funding for non-profit activity

 - state-organized activities